The following resources have been developed by a Working Group of the Department of Health and Human Services Victoria.

 These preferences and values can be recorded, by one or more people who know the person well, in the form, ‘What I understand to be the person’s preferences and values’.
 Note: this form is not an Advance Care Planning document.
 Only documents completed by a person with capacity for themself are advance care planning documents or Advance Care Directives.

-Preferences and Values form for another person: information to help guide future medical decisions for a person who is unable to express their own preferences
+‘What I understand to be the person’s preferences and values’ form: information to help guide future medical decisions for a person who is unable to express their own preferences

 This form records information about a person who cannot express their preferences about medical treatment.
 What you write in this form will help the Medical Treatment Decision Maker and health professionals to make medical decisions that the person would want.
 This form is only for people who cannot make medical decisions or express what they want

 Clinician Guide to medical decision making for when the person lacks capacity to undertake advance care planning.

 This guide covers five areas that relate to making medical treatment decisions for a person who lacks medical decision making capacity to consent to their own treatment or to refuse that treatment.